knbknb/find-emoji-dik/README.md

 Simple Command-Line Script for Bash/Linux/Python.

 The main script is `emojis-mobydick.py`.
-The script will fetch the most recent toot from bot-account [@mobydick@mastodon.art](https://social.vivaldi.net/@mobydick@botsin.space) and from other literature accounts.
+The script processes toots from literature-themed Mastodon accounts or from local text files in the `data/` directory.

-Then the script uses a Large Language Model (LLM) to translate sentence fragments from the novel "Moby Dick" (posted by above-mentioned bot) into Emojis, and post that string of emojis as a new toot to the Mastodon Social Network via its REST API, using a `.env` file for API credentials.
+Then the script uses a Large Language Model (LLM) to translate sentence fragments into Emojis, and posts the fragment+emojis as a new toot to the Mastodon Social Network via its REST API, using a `.env` file for API credentials.

 ## Call and Expected Output